-Wiltshire Council provides Telecare services alongside other packages of care and support, working with the following organisations.
-The Telecare service is managed by Medequip.
-They arrange for the equipment to be installed by Aster Living, who are specialists in setting up Telecare.
+Wiltshire Council provides Telecare services alongside other packages of care and support, working with the following organisations: Medequip order the telecare products to be installed by Aster, who are specialists in setting up Telecare.
 Your Telecare system is then monitored by Medvivo, who provide the initial response to any alerts.

 - continue to be provided by Wiltshire Council, following an eligibility assessment